Alexhuszagh/Python-for-Biologists/Conditions and Loops.md

 ## Loops of predetermined length

-* Executes code for each item in a given sequence
+* Executes code for each item in a given collection
-* Can make sequences based on the length of a sequence
+* Can make collections based on the length of a collection
-* Strings act like sequences too, can be part of a for loop
+* Strings act like ordered collections too, can be part of a for loop

 ```python
 >>> numbers = [1, 3, 2, 4]